 6) Issuing Agency.
 Respond by selecting the federal agency that approved your rate, or if the federal agency who issued your rate is not listed, select Other, or if your rate is issued by a state agency select Other.

 Identify federal agencies using the drop-down list.
-If your rate is approved by a federal agency other than the ones listed, notify your portfolio manager or Competition contact person from the applicable Notice.
+If your rate is approved by a federal agency other than the ones listed, notify your portfolio manager.
 Other federal agencies may be added as needed.